Product Manager: Level 2

-After 6 months in my new role as Product Manager, I feel like I’ve had an epiphany and discovered a new level of value I can add to my company.
+After 6 months in my new role as a Product Manager, I feel like I’ve had an epiphany and discovered a new level of value I can add to my company.

 Level 1 felt like I was being instructed to perform certain (relatively complicated) tasks.
 A cycle would begin when my manager would give me goals which were aligned with the business objectives.
-A goal could be to guide the team as they add a large feature to the product I manage, ensure a certain feature is used by the teams that need it, or perhaps coordinate a well-described cross-team effort.
+A goal could be to guide the team as they add a large feature to the product I manage, ensure a certain feature is used by the teams that need it or perhaps coordinate a well-described cross-team effort.

 Once pointed in the right direction, I would figure out a path towards accomplishing said goals and then execute as needed.
 That could mean writing documents, shuffling backlog items or setting up meetings.
 Usually a combination of all of the above.

 Now that’s all fine and dandy and certainly valuable to the business.
 I was performing a number of valuable services which I would claim led to value creation.
 It’s all unidirectional though.
 Decisions were made up in the air somewhere and handed down for me to execute on.

 Recently I feel like I’ve identified a new type of value I can add which has taken me to the second level of my development.
 For the first time, I’ve started handing goals up.
 This process is the other half of the product management loop (I hope).